SWORDIntel/NOT_STISLA/README.md

 ---

-## ⚠️ AVX512 Implementation Status
+## 🔧 AVX512 Implementation Status

-**I HAVE an AVX512-optimized implementation of NOT_STISLA** that delivers even higher performance gains through advanced SIMD vectorization.
-However, I cannot morally upload or distribute this implementation without providing verifiable proof of its performance claims and proper testing on actual AVX512 hardware.
+I have developed an AVX512-optimized implementation of NOT_STISLA that delivers even higher performance gains through advanced SIMD vectorization.
+However, I cannot morally distribute this implementation without providing verifiable proof of its performance claims and proper testing on actual AVX512 hardware.

 The AVX512 version falls under the same license terms as the AVX2 implementation - it is considered a derivative work requiring separate licensing arrangements.
 Commercial use of AVX512 optimizations is prohibited without explicit written agreement.